Shrouded in mystery with funny spells and potions, cauldrons filled with boiling funky liquids, pointy hats, and a broomstick.

 26

-Nina Sakura is a well-meaning but clumsy witch and a contender for the title of Princess of the Magic Kingdom.
-To prove herself, she must compete against her best friend in a magical quest.
+Nina Sakura is a kind-hearted yet accident-prone witch vying for the coveted title of Princess in the Magic Kingdom.
+To earn her place, she enters a magical quest, competing against her best friend in an enchanting journey.

 ComedyMahou Shoujo